adam-zhang-lcps/papers/oscillation-modeling.typ

 - Two springs of different stiffness.
 - A bar to hang a spring from.
 - Two differing masses.
-- A computer capable of running Vernier Graphical Analysis.
+- A computer capable of running Vernier Graphical Analysis#emoji.reg.
-- A Vernier Motion Sensor.
+- A Vernier Motion Sensor#emoji.reg.

 The setup for this experiment is shown in @setup and @setup-2.